-- Manglik Dosha
+- Manglik Dosha or Mangal Dosha

-- The strength of the Navamsa Chart
+- The Strength of the Navamsa Chart

 8 Gunas (Aspects of Kundali Milan)

-The Guna is considered to be the most essential parameter that is taken into consideration while matching the Kundali of a potential couple.
-There are a total of 8 Gunas that are analyzed to check a partnership or compatibility.
-Each guna holds different numeric points which add up to a matching score of 36.
+The Gun Milan is considered the integral aspect that is taken into consideration while matching the Kundali of a potential couple.
+There are 8 types of Gunas in Kundali Matching that are analyzed to check a partnership or compatibility.
+Each Guna holds different numeric points, which add up to a matching score of 36.

-5. Graha Maitri/Rasyadipati
+5. Graha Maitri/Rasyadipati Koota